cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

 `resource_group` and `subscription_id` and compare them with their equivalents in the Conjur host.
 If the field does not exist, we will raise a proper error.

+    *NOTE:* It is required that the Host annotation have at least `authn-azure/subscription-id` and `authn-azure/resource-group` but for greater security granularity, a third host annotation can exist - `authn-azure/system-assigned-identity` or `authn-azure/user-assigned-identity`.

+1. If a third annotation, `authn-azure/system-assigned-identity` or `authn-azure/user-assigned-identity` is present, the process of validating this annotation entry differs depending on the identity assigned to the Azure resource.
+Because of this, we need to handle each case differently.
+The two types of identities that can be assigned to an Azure resource include the following:

+    1. system-assigned identity

+    1. user-assigned identity

-1. As you can see in the examples below, the suffix of the `xms_mirid` field includes the assigned identity.
+1. As you can see in the "Examples" section below, the suffix of the `xms_mirid` field includes the assigned identity.
 If the suffix includes `Microsoft.ManagedIdentity/userAssignedIdentities/<user_assigned_identity>` then it is a user assigned identity.
 In this case we will compare its value (i.e `<user_assigned_identity>`) with the `authn-azure/user-assigned-identity` annotation defined in the Conjur host.